Bath School disaster: Further preparations

 Prior to the day of the disaster, Kehoe had loaded the back seat of his truck with metal debris capable of producing shrapnel during an explosion.
 He also bought a new set of tires for his truck to avoid breaking down when transporting the explosives.
 He made many trips to Lansing for more explosives, as well as to the school, the township, and his house.
 Ida Hall, who lived in a house next to the school, saw activity around the building on different nights during May.
 Early one morning after midnight she saw a man carrying objects inside.
 She also saw vehicles around the building several times late at night.
 Hall mentioned these events to a relative but they were never reported to police.

 Nellie was discharged from Lansing's St. Lawrence Hospital on May 16, and was murdered by her husband some time between her release and the bombings two days later.
 Kehoe put her body in a wheelbarrow at the rear of the farm's chicken coop, where it was found in a heavily charred condition after the farm explosions and fire.
 Piled around the cart were silverware and a metal cash box.
 The ashes of several banknotes could be seen through a slit in the cash box.
-Kehoe placed and wired homemade pyrotol firebombs in the house and throughout the farm buildings.
+Kehoe placed and wired homemade pyrotol incendiary devices in the house and throughout the farm buildings.

 Day of the disaster

 Farm bombs

-At approximately 8:45 a.m. on Wednesday, May 18, Kehoe detonated the firebombs in his house and farm buildings, causing some debris to fly into a neighbor's poultry brooding house.
+At approximately 8:45 a.m. on Wednesday, May 18, Kehoe detonated the devices in his house and farm buildings, causing some debris to fly into a neighbor's poultry brooding house.
 Neighbors noticed the fire, and volunteers rushed to the scene.